 Reference

 Kalibr sits between your agent and the model.
-It selects which model to call, evaluates whether the output actually succeeded, and reroutes automatically when it doesn't.
+It evaluates whether every output actually succeeded, reroutes automatically when it doesn't, and learns from outcomes to pick the best model over time.
 No alerting.
 No manual rollback.
 No human required.

 After each model call, Kalibr runs two evaluation gates before the result is considered complete:

-Gate 2 — LLM quality judge (async, ~10% sample rate, research and outreach only).
-For goals where structural correctness isn't enough to measure quality — specifically research and outreach_generation — Kalibr runs a background quality judge on approximately 10% of outputs that passed Gate 1.
-The judge uses a cheap model (DeepSeek or Llama 3.3 70B, never a premium model) and returns a float score from 0.0 to 1.0.
+Gate 2 - LLM quality judge (async, ~20% sample rate, research and outreach only).
+For goals where structural correctness isn't enough to measure quality, specifically research and outreach_generation Kalibr runs a background quality judge on approximately 20% of outputs that passed Gate 1.
+The judge uses a cheap model (DeepSeek, specifically deepseek-chat, never a premium model) and returns a float score from 0.0 to 1.0.
 Scores below 0.6 are treated as low quality.
 This score feeds into report(success=bool, score=float) and gives the router finer discrimination between models that both pass Gate 1 but produce different quality output.

 Gate 2 is fire-and-forget.
 It never blocks the main execution path.
-There is no LLM call in the routing hot path — ever.
+Standard routing has no LLM call in the hot path.
+The exception is when repair_prompt=True is set on the Router, which adds one judge-model call to rewrite the prompt on quality failure.

 This reroute is what the dashboard calls a heal.
 Every heal is an execution that would have reached your users as a failure, intercepted and redirected automatically.
 The heal count on your Agents page is the count of those interventions.